Skip to content

 Free and low-cost camping apps for RVers

-SpecBest useFree usefulnessCurrent paid posture checked April 11, 2026Watch for
+SpecBest useFree usefulnessCurrent paid status checked April 11, 2026Watch for

 iOverlanderOverlander-style pins, informal camping notes, water, dump, mechanics, border crossings, and servicesUsable free with ads; the free tier showed one downloaded place set at a timeOfficial page showed Pro at $59.99/year and Unlimited at $99.99/yearCrowd-sourced pins are not legal proof, and RV fit varies wildly by road, weather, and rig size